 Office Hours My office is in Thompson 303; the telephone number is 879-3564.
 Making appointments or simple, non-mathematical questions can be handled via electronic mail - my address is beezer@ups.edu.
-Office Hours are 10:00-10:50 on Monday and Friday, and 9:30-11:20 on Tuesday and Thursday.
+Office Hours are 1:30-3:00 on Monday, Wednesday and Friday.
 You may make an appointment for other times, or just drop by my office.
 Office hours are your opportunity to receive extra help or clarification on material from class, or to discuss any other aspect of the course.

 Homework Homework will be assigned for each chapter, but will not be collected.
 Of course, you are not limited to working just these assigned problems.
-Once per chapter we will have a problem session where we can discuss these problems.
+On Fridays we will have a problem session where we can discuss these problems.
 It is your responsibility to be certain that you are learning from the homework exercises.
 The best ways to do this are to work the problems diligently when assigned and to participate in the classroom discussion.
 If at this point you are still unsure about a problem, then a visit to my office is in order.
 Making a consistent effort outside of the classroom is the easiest way to do well in this course.

 Mathematics not only demands straight thinking, it grants the student the satisfaction of knowing when he [or she] is thinking straight.

 - D. Jackson

-Mathematics is not a spectator sport.
+Mathematics is not a spectator sport. - Anonymous I hear, I forget.

-- Anonymous

-I hear, I forget.
 I see, I remember.

 I do, I understand.